-If a student is diagnosed with COVID-19, the Principal will follow the direction from the local health unit in their area and the Outbreak Protocol.
-The designated Board Contact will work closely with the local health unit and the school to notify all of those that may have been in contact with the student.
-For any confirmed case of COVID-19 where a student attended school, direction will be provided by the local health unit on classroom and/or school closure.
-During the classroom and/or school closure, the affected areas will be cleaned and disinfected.
+If a student is diagnosed with COVID-19, the Principal will follow the direction from the local health unit in their area and the Outbreak Protocol to notify all of those that may have been in contact with the student.
+For any confirmed case of COVID-19 where a student attended school, direction will be provided by the local health unit on classroom and/or school closure while the classroom and/or school is cleaned and disinfected.
 Contact tracing will take place in consultation with the local health unit, and some students and staff may need to self-isolate for fourteen (14) days.